evacarrara/evacarrara/current-research.markdown

 ## Intellectual Property

-While I welcome and encourage collaboration on and free use of the Nonius project, please do not reproduce or cite the abstract of my dissertaion cited above without permission (Attribution-NonCommercial-NoDerivatives 4.0 International).
+While I welcome and encourage collaboration on and free use of the Nonius project, please do not reproduce or cite the abstract of my dissertation cited above without permission (Attribution-NonCommercial-NoDerivatives 4.0 International).